splitrb/split/README.md

 #### Custom Adapter

 Your custom adapter needs to implement the same API as existing adapters.
-See `Split::Persistance::CookieAdapter` or `Split::Persistence::SessionAdapter` for a starting point.
+See `Split::Persistence::CookieAdapter` or `Split::Persistence::SessionAdapter` for a starting point.

 ```ruby
 Split.configure do |config|